Dom Sheed: West Coast

 After playing 18 matches throughout the 2018 season, Sheed rose to fame after taking a mark towards the end of the Grand Final, and kicking the goal that resulted in the Eagles taking the lead with minimal time left to play.
 The Eagles clung on to win the match by five points, resulting in the club winning their fourth premiership.

+In February 2025, Sheed was ruled our for the entire 2025 season after rupturing his ACL.
+On 1 July 2025, he announced his retirement from the AFL after 165 games.
+He was limited to just 24 games through the previous four seasons due to injuries.